berdancanyet/berdancanyet/README.md

 ### Hi_World();

 - 🌱 Working with LUA, Java, Python and C++
-- 🏠 Based in Bursa, Turkey
+- 🏠 Based in Bursa, Turkiye
 - 📫 You can contact me on Discord: BcY#6553
 - ⚡ Fun Fact: Turkish coffee is everything.